|

 In 2007, World of Genesis.com was nominated by VH1 (affiliated with MTV/Viacom)

 for being one of the best Genesis fan sites on the Internet.
+Today, its not

-The legend of Genesis lives on through their solo efforts, the band's 2007 reunion tour, and through the many fan sites that pepper the Internet, like
+future), and through the many fan sites that pepper the Internet, like

-World of Genesis.com.
+World of Genesis.com. |

 Thanks for stopping by World